Frank A. Ludewig

-Franciscus "Frank" Adrianus Ludewig (22 October 1863 – 16 September 1940) was a Dutch architect who lived and worked mostly in the United States.
+Franciscus Adrianus "Frank" Ludewig (22 October 1863 – 16 September 1940) was a Dutch architect who lived and worked mostly in the United States.
 He is primarily known for his church architecture.
 Two of the buildings which he designed are on the National Register of Historic Places.

 Life and career

-Ludewig was born in Beverwijk, Netherlands and studied architecture at the Polytechnical Institute in Delft where he befriended another future architect, Jacobus van Gils (1869–1919), whose sister Dorothea he married in 1896.
+Ludewig was born in Beverwijk, Netherlands, and studied architecture at the Polytechnical Institute in Delft where he befriended another future architect, Jacobus van Gils, whose sister Dorothea he married in 1896.
 The couple had two children, James W. Ludewig and Frank M. Ludewig.